What Is SaaS? A Beginner-Friendly Guide to Software as a Service

 - Predictable recurring revenue

-- Easier updates & bug fixes
+- Easier updates and bug fixes

 - Ability to improve the product continuously